reinielc20/infs605-assignment2/README.md

 # INFS605-Assignment2-Starter-Files
 This is a starter application for a BCIS second-year INFS605 Microservices programming assignment.
-It includes a containerized student-profile service (Python + Flask), a PostgreSQL database, and docker-compose.yml.
-Students are to extend the system by adding their own microservices and deploying a small-scale distributed application.
+It includes a containerized student-profile service (Python + Flask), a PostgreSQL database, a React (Vite) admin UI to list/search/add/delete students and record attendance and docker-compose.yml.
+Students are invited to extend the system by adding their own microservices and deploying a small-scale distributed application.

 ## License